nytimes/kyt/packages/kyt-cli/README.md

 ## `list` command

-The `list` command lists the supported and recommended starter-kyts.
+The `list` command lists the supported starter-kyts.
 It includes:

 - A description of best use cases